tikv/rfcs/text/2020-09-03-factored-prefix.md

 ### Backwards compatibility

 Currently applications do not formally claim a prefix and there is no way to know what prefixes they might use.
-We can refert to these applications as V1 (version 1) applications.
+We can refer to these applications as V1 (version 1) applications.
 We can refer to applications that use the prefix as V2 (version 2).
 We must avoid mixing the usage of V1 and V2 applications.

 V1 applications store their data under a 'z' first byte prefix V2 applications will store their data under a 'y' first byte prefix

+A factored prefix of 0x01 is reserved for V1 applications.
+When the prefix 0x01 is sent, the 'z' first byte prefix will be used'.
+This allows a V1 application to upgrade to using the V2 API without having to rewrite its data.

 If a V1 application sets "TIKV-PREFIX", this is an error.
 A V2 application is one which sets "TIKV-PREFIX".